in1side/LoLTournaments/README.md

 ## TODO:
 1. Client side stuff that uses accessToken must handle error when accessToken isn't valid
+2. Time zone support???
+(Should probably only support NA for now because it's not what I want to focus on right now...)
+3. Figure out how to not hard-code user auth
+4. Only allow registration if registration deadline not passed

 ## Stuff to Refactor:
 1. Routes since there is some repeated code